 ai / mcp

-I built a Model Context Protocol server on our web framework that lets our team query our internal tool at work from Claude.
+I built a Model Context Protocol server that lets our team query an internal tool from Claude.

 MCP is a protocol for giving LLMs access to tools.
 Our server exposes ~20 tools over JSON-RPC 2.0 via Streamable HTTP.
 Once connected, users access it from any Claude surface: web, desktop, mobile, Chrome extension, or Slack.